Rico Gatson

-Rico Gatson is a multidisciplinary artist working from Brooklyn, New York, whose work draws from his African-American background.
+Rico Gatson is a multidisciplinary artist working in Brooklyn, New York, whose work draws from his African-American background.
 Through his art, he provides social commentary on significant moments in African-American history.
 His work combines abstract patterns with vibrant colors, which creates confrontational work that references African American culture and history.

 Early life and education

 Rico Gatson was born in Augusta, Georgia in 1966 but grew up in Riverside, California.
 His parents, a nurse and a landscaper contractor, migrated to the East Coast during the Great Migration and joined the newly formed Black middle class.
-In the 1980s, attended Bethel College in Minnesota as an undergraduate.
-He changed his degree from graphic design to fine art, receiving his Bachelor's of Fine Arts degree in 1989.
-For his Master of Fine Arts degree, he attended Yale School of Art in 1991.
+In the 1980s, he attended Bethel College in Minnesota as an undergraduate.
+He changed his degree from graphic design to fine art and received his Bachelor's of Fine Arts (BFA) degree in 1989.
+He received his Master of Fine Arts (MFA) degree from Yale School of Art in 1991.
 During his time at school, he studied sculpture under artist David von Schlegell.

-He completed his artist residency at Franconia Sculpture Park, Taylor Falls in 1998 and was an Artist in Residence at the Wright Museum of Art of Beloit College.
-Afterward, Gatson pursued his career in art from Bushwick, a Brooklyn neighborhood in New York City.
+He has held artist residencies at Franconia Sculpture Park and the Wright Museum of Art of Beloit College.

 Art

-Gatson's art practice explores themes of Black history and identity.
-Many of his works critique the injustices in African-American history often referencing Black culture by appropriating images of famous figures, riots, and African textile design.
-Stylistically, his work usually incorporates vivid geometric patterns, working with conceptualism and abstraction, to imbue a mystical curiosity in the viewer.
-His assertive pieces captivate spectators with visual elements in order to emphasize their socio-political context later on.
+Gatson's art practice explores themes of African American History and identity.
+His abstract works offer loaded symbols and images that spark dialogue regarding the U.S. political landscape, especially as it relates to Black life and Black icons.
+His art is influenced by the early twentieth-century geometric compositions of Russian Constructivist propaganda posters, whose creators believed that art should reflect the everyday lives of the people.
+Reimagining the Black figure’s place in history, the present, and the future, Gatson’s work also evokes Afrofuturism.
+He draws upon a range of art historical movements, including Bauhaus and Op art, as well as traditional African textile patterns.

-Being an interdisciplinary artist, Gatson works with many different mediums such as painting, sculpture, photography, video, and installations.
-When asked in a recent interview, he mentions that to him 'It is about having experiences in multiple materials in order to provide a form for the ideas.'
-However, a common aspect in all his works is its polychromatic nature.
-He is well known for his paintings which exhibit this aspect.
-Kaleidoscopic motifs are also incorporated in his videos and portraits of Black heroes, such as James Baldwin, Martin Luther King Jr., the Black Panthers, Muhammad Ali, and President Obama.
+An interdisciplinary artist, Gatson works with many different mediums such as painting, sculpture, photography, video, and installations.
+He often incorporates kaleidoscopic motifs into his videos and portraits of Black heroes, as in his portraits of James Baldwin, Martin Luther King Jr., the Black Panthers, Muhammad Ali, and President Obama.

-His work has been exhibited nationally and internationally at places such as The Smithsonian American Art Museum in D.C., The Studio Museum in Harlem in New York, The Essl Museum in Austria.
+His work has been exhibited nationally and internationally at locations like The Smithsonian American Art Museum, The Mississippi Museum of Art, Atlanta Contemporary Art Center, Studio Museum in Harlem in New York, and The Essl Museum in Austria.